-The City of Chehalis has requested an expansion of their Urban Growth Area (UGA) boundary to accommodate the 2040 population forecast of 11,230 people.
-The site is 109.8 acres, consisting of one parcel 017904002002, bound on the north by Hamilton Road and east by Interstate 5 (Map 1).
-The intended future land use of the site is mixed commercial and residential use, including multi-family residential.
+The City of Chehalis requested the expansion to accommodate the 2040 population forecast of 11,230 people.
+The site is 109.8 acres bound on the north by Hamilton Road and east by Interstate 5.
+The intended future land use of the site as stated by the City of Chehalis would be mixed commercial and residential use, including multi-family residential.
+The site would accommodate 456 new residential dwelling units.